-Chamaemelum nobile a low perennial plant with bright daisy-like flowers, known for flavoring teas and syrups.
+Chamaemelum nobile a low perennial plant with bright daisy-like flowers, known for its medicinal and soothing powers, its presence in fragrances and body care products.

 The leaves are alternate, finely dissected, and can be slightly downy to completely glabrous (without hairs).